 These barriers will force some people to travel abroad for care, or force them to order safe but illegal pills online.
 It will beas if the 8th had never been repealed.

 Problem 2: Refusal of care on grounds of conscience creates barriers for pregnant people

 Evidence from other countries has shown that refusal to provide care, or so-called “conscientious objection,” is a major barrier to abortion access.
-The current draft of the Act permits medical practitioners to refuse to care for patients on grounds of conscience except in emergency situations.
+The Act permits medical practitioners to refuse to care for patients on grounds of conscience except in emergency situations.
 In countries like Italy, refusal to provide abortion care has become widespread, due in large part to “convenient objectors” who claim conscientious objection but are often simply unwilling to provide this service for other reasons.
 The result is that although abortion in Italy is technically legal, it can be practically impossible to access, particularly in rural or isolated areas.

 Pregnant people should receive the best standard of care when they need abortion and not be passed around from one doctor or hospital to the next.
 The Government should look to Sweden and Finland, where the patients’ rights come first and refusals on grounds of conscience are not permitted.

 Problem 3: The Act endangers the health of pregnant people